znuny/manual/source/standardoperations/advancedstats/index.rst

       Format:
         border: 1

 Each YML element should be a column, row, or cell.
-The formatting options are methods of the module the complete list is shown below.
+The formatting options are methods of the module; the complete list is shown below.
 The values for each method are found in the documentation as well.
 Let's take `set_font_shadow <https://metacpan.org/pod/Excel::Writer::XLSX#set_underline()>`_ for example.
 To set this for the entire tenth column, the following would be added to the YML file.

 .. code-block:: YAML